WithSecureLabs/cloud-wiki/docs/aws/services/API_Gateway.md

 ### API GW Authorizers

 Authorizers provide the ability to authenticate users/systems with an API endpoint via a Lambda function or Cognito user pool.
 API GW will create a resource policy based on the chosen function or user pool.

+When a client makes a request to one of your API's methods, API Gateway calls your Lambda authorizer, which takes the caller's identity as input and returns an IAM policy as output.

+There are two types of Lambda authorizers:

+- A token-based Lambda authorizer (also called a TOKEN authorizer) receives the caller's identity in a bearer token, such as a JSON Web Token (JWT) or an OAuth token.
+- A request parameter-based Lambda authorizer (also called a REQUEST authorizer) receives the caller's identity in a combination of headers, query string parameters, stageVariables, and `$context` variables.

 ### Networking